an energizing program for creative visionaries to breakup with overthinking & become THAT BITCH who boldly brings your art to life

 4) Creative Resource Library & Private Online Community

 Lifetime access to the tools & resources that make up our mastermind’s resource library!
 Creative prompts, tool-kits, the creative trail guide & more.
-Plus, yearlong access to our private discord community where you can ask questions, share your work, celebrate wins and be supported in community between calls.
+Plus, access to our private discord community where you can ask questions, share your work, celebrate wins and be supported in community between calls.

 5) 1:1 Voxer Support (Friday–Sunday access)